-We have anchored sustainability at the different levels within our group, guaranteeing that it receives attention from the highest decision-making bodies while also being broadly integrated into our operations.
+We have anchored sustainability at the different levels within our Group, guaranteeing that it receives attention from the highest decision-making bodies while also being broadly integrated into our operations.
+See the KBC Group annual report for more detailed information on KBC's Sustainability governance.